-The NGB is mandated, amongst other functions in the NGA, to co-ordinate activities relating to the exercise of concurrent competence within the national and provincial spheres of government to establish certain uniform norms and standards.
-These provisions apply throughout the Republic about casinos, bingo, LPM and betting, so that gambling activities are effectively regulated, licensed, and controlled.
+The NGB is mandated, amongst other functions in the NGA, to co-ordinate activities relating to the exercise of concurrent competence within the national and provincial spheres government to establish certain uniform norms standards. provisions These apply throughout the Republic about casinos, bingo, LPM and betting, so that gambling activities are effectively regulated, licensed, and controlled.